sky-uk/kafka-message-scheduler/README.md

 ## How it works

 The Kafka Message Scheduler (KMS, for short) consumes messages from a source topic.
-The keys are Schedule IDs, and the values Schedule messages in Avro format.
+On this topic:
+-  message keys are "Schedule IDs" - string values, with an expectation of uniqueness
+-  message values are Schedule messages, encoded in Avro binary format according to the [Schema](#schema).

 A schedule is composed of:
 - The topic you want to send the delayed message to
 - The timestamp telling when you want that message to be delivered
 - The actual message to be sent, both key and value

-The KMS will be responsible of sending the actual message to the specified topic when the time comes.
+The KMS is responsible for sending the actual message to the specified topic at the specified time.

-The Schedule ID can be used to delete a scheduled message, via a delete message (with a null value) in the source topic.
+The Schedule ID can be used to delete a scheduled message, via a delete message (with a null message value) in the source topic.

-## Schema generation
+## Schema

 To generate the avro schema from the Schedule case class, run `sbt schema`.
-The schema will appear in `avro/target/schemas/schedule.avsc`
+The schema will be written to `avro/target/schemas/schedule.avsc`.

 ## How to run it